 1. Preparation is a Must

 The first step is to prepare for feedback.
-You need to observe and then make your points on what exactly you want to talk about.
-Don’t start immediately, especially before you are aware of what you’re going to talk about or with who.
+You need to observe and then make your points on what you want to talk about.
+Don’t start immediately, especially before you are aware of what you’re talking about or with who.

 Prepare for the questions you might be asked about the feedback you are offering.
-Prepare your own questions, and be prepared to hear answers.
-Don’t listen to answer, listen because you want to know.
+Prepare your questions, and be prepared to hear answers.
+Don’t listen to answer; listen because you want to know.
 Every bit of offering feedback depends on the amount of preparation you have put in.

 2. Set the Tone

-When you are offering feedback, pay clear attention to the tone in which you are communicating your points.
-The second step is to set the tone for the feedback as well as the conversation.
+When you are offering feedback, pay clear attention to the tone in which you communicate your points.
+The second step is to set the tone for the feedback and the conversation.

-You need to be more appreciative of your team member’s efforts, and make sure you let them on that the main reason for feedback is to appreciate them and offer them motivation to do better.
-It is not about pointing out the negatives, it is about improvement.
+It would be best if you were more appreciative of your team member’s efforts and let them know that the main reason for feedback is to appreciate them and offer them motivation to do better.
+It is not about pointing out the negatives; it is about improvement.

 3. Communicate Your Observations

-You also need to tell them what areas they might want to work on and what areas you feel they still lack depth in.
-The idea is to present to them their good and bad as an outsider and a mentor, and make them feel that ideas are welcome and workable.
+It would help to tell them what areas they might want to work on and what areas you feel they still lack depth in.
+The idea is to present their good and bad as an outsider and a mentor and make them feel that ideas are welcome and workable.

 4. Resolve their Concerns

-When a team member does not perform as well, there has to be a reason.
-It is important to understand their concerns and also the issues they have been facing.
-You need to deal with that respectfully.
+There has to be a reason when a team member does not perform as well.
+It is essential to understand their concerns and the issues they have been facing.
+It would help if you dealt with that respectfully.

-Only when you identify the problem, will you be able to solve it for them.
-If they have a slightly different opinion, listen to it before you share a disagreement.
+Only when you identify the problem will you be able to solve it for them.
+If they have a slightly different opinion, listen to it before sharing a disagreement.
 Be a mentor, not just a manager.

-As a mentor, your team’s motivation level and performance depends on you.
-Along with leading your team towards victory, you should also make sure you offer them necessary feedback and tell them where they’re going wrong.
+As a mentor, your team’s motivation level and performance depend on you.
+Along with leading your team towards victory, you should also make sure you offer them the necessary feedback and tell them where they’re going wrong.

-Always make sure to offer feedback that is constructive and essential so that they are ready to listen to it and actually incorporate it.
-Balance the positive feedback with the negative, so that it actually makes team members want to take the next step.
+Always make sure to offer constructive and essential feedback so that they are ready to listen to it and incorporate it.
+Balance the positive feedback with the negative to make team members want to take the next step.